The plan to build a bird egg incubator is free for your personal use.

 Bird egg incubator

 Place the incubators roof in a position that is suitable for the incubator and fit the roof guides to the underside of the incubator roof.
-Use timber left over as runners under the floor to prevent the incubator from resting on the ground and loosing heat.
+Use timber left over as runners for the floor to prevent the incubator loosing heat from ground contact.

 When you are happy with the structural strength of the incubator fill any nail or screw holes and coat with a suitable covering.
 Painting will also aid insulation.